ckullal/academic-kickstart/content/post/202005NSFFunding/index.md

 date: "2020-05-31T00:00:00Z"
 lastmod: "2020-05-30T00:00:00Z"
 ---
 **May 2020** Our proposal with Prof. Ed.
-Palermo to the NSF entitled "Super-resolution Photochromic Switchinc for Bicontinuous Nanostructures" has been selected for funding by the Division of Chemistry CHE MSN.
+Palermo to the NSF entitled "Super-resolution Photochromic Switching for Bicontinuous Nanostructures" has been selected for funding by the Division of Chemistry CHE MSN.